In This Article

 Other factors include heredity, gene mutation, exposure to harmful chemicals, viral infections, and being born to aged parents.

-Perhaps you have noticed your child prefers being alone instead of associating with their peers? it might be a sign of autism spectrum disorder (ASD).
+Perhaps you notice your child prefers being alone instead of associating with their peers, it’s a sign of autism spectrum disorder (ASD).
 Subsequently, they become indifferent to caregivers, having restricted Interests.

 Oftentimes, they struggle to express themselves.
-For infants, hardly respond to their names and lack joyous engaging expressions.
+Some infants hardly respond to their names and lack joyous engaging expressions.